BarshaC/Capstone-ProductSpec/README.md

 * Stream
    * Can see guide post with the example of a posted picture of book (first time user)
    * Click on guide for onboarding (first time user)
-   * Search for genres of book or name of books to buy/borrow or compose a post to sell a book
+   * Search for genres of book or name of books to buy/borrow
+   * Compose a post to sell a book
-   * Get notify if you get the free book
+   * Get notify if you get the free book on FreeBook Notifier Screen
 * Free Book Screen
    * Scroll through for free books and apply to get one
    * See the list of user name who has requested for the free book you are giving away